akatsukioshiro/WEB-DEVELOPMENT-TECHNIQUES/README.md

 # WEB-DEVELOPMENT-TECHNIQUES

-So, here I am gonna upload techniques for crazy developers and lazy gooses.
-I have seen that Javascript is really powerful when it comes to manipulation of HTML elements and what can be more better if I could just make libraries that would enable someone to deploy cool websites with least HTML knowledge.
+*'I have seen that Javascript is really powerful when it comes to manipulation of HTML elements and what can be more better if I could just make libraries that would enable someone to deploy cool websites with least HTML knowledge.'
+**-Author**
+*

 # 1. lazyStrap Buttons : (outdated)
 * (continued as lazyB)